 “The dialogue we have been having with legal representatives instructed by the Post Office has been very positive to this date and there appears to be good intentions.
 This cautiously positive step is to be welcomed and suggests, hopefully, that the Post Office is now intending to do right by the many people it has harmed so badly.
 This cannot be a delaying gesture though.
 This is money to which these clients are entitled.
 With regards to how final settlements are agreed, we want them to come to the table and be meaningful in what they put forward."

-The Postmasters will have to apply for their interim payment, but it will not affect their rights to sue the Post Office for malicious prosecution.
+The Postmasters will have to apply for their interim payment, but it will not prevent them from suing the Post Office for malicious prosecution.
 The Post Office has said it hopes the total sums of compensation due to individual Subpostmasters can be resolved by Alternative Dispute Resolution, often seen as a quicker and cheaper route to justice.

 Paul Marshall, the barrister who worked with Seema Misra, Tracy Felstead and Janet Skinner said today: